-The Company is supervised by the Central Bank of Ireland.
+The Company is supervised by the Central Bank of Ireland (CBI).
 The level of supervision by the CBI of a firm is dependent on its Probability Risk and Impact System "PRISM" rating (High, Medium High, Medium Low or Low).
+The Company is currently rated as a Medium-Low impact Financial Services Provider.